emorydunn/CaptureOneScripts/README.md

 - The script defaults to adding shortcuts for Capture One 20
 - Restart Capture One after installation
 - macOS might not show the shortcuts in System Preferences
+- Background scripts are _not_ installed by default, please copy the ones you want to use manually

 ### Showing Shortcuts in System Preferences